BigAndini/ers/README.md

 Installation instructions
 -------------------------

-1. get a copy of the project:
+### 1. Get a copy of the project:

 ```
 $ git clone https://github.com/inbaz/ers
 ```

-2. create a VirtualHost running PHP (We tested on PHP 5.5, maybe 5.4 is working aswell, 5.3 doesn't)
+### 2. Create a VirtualHost running PHP

+We tested on PHP 5.5, maybe 5.4 is working aswell, 5.3 doesn't

-3. create a mysql database and user
+### 3. Create a mysql database and user

 ```
 mysql> CREATE DATABASE ers CHARACTER SET utf8 COLLATE utf8_bin;